-From Toronto, it’s less than an hour’s drive north on highway 400 and both Go Bus and Go Trains service the city during the weekdays; Go Trains will provide hourly (30-minute during rush hours) all-day service within in the next 10 years – a boon to those who dread winter driving.
+From Toronto, it’s less than an hour’s drive north on highway 400 and both Go Bus and Go Trains service the city during the weekdays; Go Trains will provide hourly (30-minute during rush hours) all-day service within the next 10 years – a boon to those who dread winter driving.
 In the city itself, Barrie Transit provides bus service for most of the city.

-Why Barrie, Ontario is very appealing for home buyers now
+Why Barrie, Ontario is very appealing for homebuyers now

-A lower crime rate can be beneficial in other ways including lower municipal and land taxes due to lesser spending on law enforcement.
+A lower crime rate can be beneficial in other ways, including lower municipal and land taxes due to lesser spending on law enforcement.

-First time buyers, who have been finding it difficult to enter the real estate market, consider purchasing a home in Barrie a good investment option while staying within driving distance to the city.
+First-time buyers, who have been finding it difficult to enter the real estate market, consider purchasing a home in Barrie a good investment option while staying within driving distance to the city.

 Estate agents now advertise buying a property in Barrie as ‘a ticket to making money’.
-This is actually working as buyers looking to lease their house or looking to sell for a profit are making a bee-line to Barrie looking for some extra cash flow and maybe an extra income for the future years.
+This is actually working as buyers looking to lease their house or looking to sell for a profit are making a bee-line to Barrie looking for extra cash flow and maybe an additional income for the future years.

-Don’t hesitate to ask your real estate agent many questions and clear up any doubts you may had, don’t assume anything.
+Don’t hesitate to ask your real estate agent many questions and clear up any doubts you may have, don’t assume anything.
 Ask about dock licenses and marina requirements before you make the deal to buy a waterfront house.

 - Location: It’s a short drive to highways with access to the rest of the GTA (Mississauga, Vaughn, Toronto, Newmarket)